SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 or on a method in an extension to a generic type.
-The ``Container`` structure is generic, and the ``where`` clauses in the example below specifies what type constraints have to be satisfied to make these new  methods available on a container.
+The ``Container`` structure is generic, and the ``where`` clauses in the example below specify what type constraints have to be satisfied to make these new  methods available on a container.

 .. testcode:: associatedTypes